 Now the second two principles seem to rule out the first.
 If causation requires strict laws, and there are no strict psychophysical laws, how can the mental be causally efficacious?
 But Davidson notes there is a way to save the first principle: as long as every mental event is physical, the first principle is compatible with the other two.
 In this way, the three principles entail event monism.
-At the same time, Davidson's view entails type dualism, for the anomalism of the mental (the third principle) precludes identities between mental and physical types.
-Most philosophers find it natural to say that types are properties, so Davidson is sometimes described as a property dualist, a convenient label for the time being (though problematic for reasons we discuss in §5.5).
+At the same time, Davidson’s view entails type dualism, for the anomalism of the mental (the third principle) precludes identities between mental and physical types.
+Most philosophers find it natural to say that types are properties, so Davidson is sometimes described as a property dualist, a convenient label for the time being (but see §5.5).

 Davidson’s property dualism, and the principle that lies behind it, have led to a serious charge: anomalous monism robs mental properties of any causal significance.

 Suppose Gus decides to illuminate the room and subsequently flips a switch, thereby turning on the light.
 In this case we have a cause that, if Davidson is right, could be given both a mental and a physical description, and an effect that has a physical description.
 If this means that the cause has a mental property (in virtue of which it satisfies a mental description) and a physical property (in virtue of which it satisfies a physical description), we are faced with a further question.
-Granted, the event with the mental property is the event with a physical property, and granted that this event has a physical effect, given Davidson's principles, why should we think that the mental property had anything at all to do with the event's physical effect?
-Davidson's second two principles appear to block such relevance.
-If all causal relations are subsumed under strict laws, and if there are no strict psychophysical laws, then any instance of mind–body causation is subsumed only under physical laws.
-But then it looks as though only a mental event's physical properties are relevant to what it causes.
-The mental properties (or mental types) are causally irrelevant (see Stoutland 1980; Honderich 1982; Sosa 1984; and several others: a review of this literature is in McLaughlin 1989).
+Granting that the event with the mental property is the event with a physical property, why should we think that the mental property had anything at all to do with the event’s physical effect?
+Davidson’s second two principles appear to block such relevance.
+If all causal relations are subsumed under strict laws, and if there are no strict psychophysical laws, then any instance of mind–body causation is subsumed only by physical laws.
+But then it looks as though only a mental event’s physical properties are relevant to what it causes.
+The mental properties (or mental types) are causally irrelevant (see, e.g., Stoutland 1980; Honderich 1982; Sosa 1984; a review of this literature is in McLaughlin 1989).